-The Electrocardiogram (EKG or ECG) is the representation on paper of the electrical activity of the heart.
+The electrocardiogram (EKG) is the representation on paper of the electrical activity of the heart.
 This paper has certain essential characteristics for the correct reading of the EKG.

-The Electrocardiogram paper is a graph paper where for every 5 small 1 mm squares you can find a heavier line forming a larger 5 mm square.
+The electrocardiogram paper is a graph paper where for every five small (1 mm) squares you can find a heavier line forming a larger 5 mm square.

 The vertical axis measures the amplitude of the heart’s electrical current.
 It is measured in millivolts (mV).
 By standard, 10 mm in height equals 1 mV.
 Therefore each 1 mm square on the vertical axis equals 0.1 mV and each large square, 0.5 mV.

 The horizontal axis measures time.
 On a standard EKG the paper speed is 25 mm/s.
 Therefore, each 1 mm square on the horizontal axis equals 0.04 s, and each large square, 0.20 s.

 Vertical: 1 mm = 0.1 mV.
 Horizontal: 1 mm = 0.04 s.

 These are the values used on a standard EKG.
 If needed, we can increase paper speed (to see wave abnormalities) or decrease it (to check for rhythm disorders); we can also increase the amplitude (if low voltage is present) or decrease it (when QRS complexes are too large).